 - Give kids a simple picture or painting with lots of colors to copy as best they can.
 The color chart serves as a guide to help them see how to make specific colors.

-- Give children a printed version of the color chart on card stock and see if they can create even more shades and place them correctly on the wheel.
+- Give children a printed version of the blank chart on card stock and see if kids can place the colors correctly on the wheel.

 - Have kids measure the ratio of colors it takes to make brown or black.
 For example, do you need equal amounts of all colors or can you make a darker black by adding more blue and green or less purple and yellow?